 Here's a video I found on Youtube that demonstrates trimming nails.

-Depending on the Sheltie's personality, I will either hold him in my lap or lying on the table in front of me.
+Depending on the Sheltie's personality, when doing a session of dog nail trimming, I will either hold him in my lap or lying on the table in front of me.
 I want to be able to easily see the bottom of the nail as I do any dog nail trimming to make sure I don't go too far.

 Or if you prefer, stop by here for your Sheltie's grooming needs.
 Dog nail trimming is part of the package deal.

 One nifty little trick that I stole from another breeder is to use a small piece of thick plastic and cut a small hole in the center.
 Then push the nail through the hole (it should stretch to accommodate the size nail).
-The plastic will keep the hair out of the way so you can see what you are trimming.
+The plastic will keep the hair out of the way so it makes the dog nail trimming process lots easier.

 But please stop when the Shelties's nose is sniffing around the grinder head!